beckoningstranger/pp2-mines/README.md

 ### Leaderboards

-  * Record times and player names for won games in leaderboards for all difficulty levels.
+  * Record times and player names for won games in leaderboards for the standard difficulty levels.

 ### Statistics